-In July 2017, the Company's 2017 Equity Incentive Plan (the "2017 Plan") became effective and, as a result, no further stock options or other awards will be made under the 2009 Plan.
+In July 2017, the Company's 2017 Equity Incentive Plan (the "2017 Plan") became effective.
 The 2017 Plan was established to provide equity-based ownership opportunities for employees, officers, directors, consultants, and advisors.
-As of June 30, 2019, there were 636,440 shares of common stock available for grant under the 2017 Plan.
-In addition, any shares of common stock subject to awards under the 2009 Plan that expire, are forfeited, or are otherwise surrendered, without having been fully exercised or resulting in any common stock being issued will become available for issuance under the 2017 Plan, up to an additional 2,543,292 shares, which is the number of shares issuable pursuant to outstanding awards granted under the 2009 Plan.
+As of September 30, 2019, there were 665,522 shares of common stock available for grant under the 2017 Plan.
+In addition, any shares of common stock subject to awards under the 2009 Plan that expire, are forfeited, or are otherwise surrendered, without having been fully exercised or resulting in any common stock being issued will become available for issuance under the prior plan, up to an additional 2,538,468 shares, which is the number of shares issuable pursuant to outstanding awards granted under the prior plan.